-1st Trimester (fall) 2nd Trimester (winter) 3rd Trimester (spring) Cryptography Statistics Trimester Geometry, Art, and Architecture Personal Finance Personal Finance Quantitative Analysis Statistics Trimester Personal Finance Quantum Mechanics The Mathematics of Flat Pack Design
+1st Trimester (fall) 2nd Trimester (winter) 3rd Trimester (spring) Cryptography Mathematics in Social Justice Geometry, Art, and Architecture Personal Finance Personal Finance Statistics Trimester Quantum Mechanics Personal Finance Data Science

 ALGEBRA I

 This course forms the foundation for all college preparatory mathematics courses.
 In this course, students review basic algebraic concepts and their applications.
 Among the topics covered are real number properties, equation solving with one and two unknowns, rational expressions, polynomials, radicals, graphing, and problem-solving techniques.
 Students learn to describe the world around them with algebraic expressions, equations, and graphs.
 Applications, calculators, computers, and other manipulatives provide a context for the abstract language of algebra.